KiZins/VSCode-Debugger-Setup/README.md

 > [!NOTE]
 > There are more advanced breakpoint that can be set by right-clicking on the editor margin.
 Refer to the [documentation](https://code.visualstudio.com/docs/debugtest/debugging#_breakpoint-types) for more details.

+> [!Warning]
+> Breakpoints will be ignored if the debugger encounters a `raise NotImplementedError` line of code before reaching the desired breakpoint.

 ### Running the Debugger
 Click the Run Button or press `F5` on the keyboard to run the debugger.